BJL156/ARM-C-Compiler/README.md

 This C compiler is the next stage of my AArch64 toolchain, continuing from my previous project: [ARM Assembler](https://github.com/BJL156/ARM-Assembler).
 By using both together, they create a toolchain that goes from C source code all the way down to an ELF64 executable.

+## Supported C Features
+The compiler currently supports a subset of C, including:
+- `int`, `char`, and `void` types.
+- Variables and variable declarations.
+- Functions and function calls.
+- `if`/`else` statements.
+- `while` and `for` loops.
+- `return` statements.
+- Arithmetic and comparison operations.
+- Unary expressions.
+- Assignment expressions.
+- Pointers.

 ## Architecture
 <p align="center">
   <img src="docs/architecture_diagram.svg" width="300">